 Where to eat in Big Bear:

-Teddy Bear Restaurant: When I asked on Instagram stories for restaurant recommendations, a TON of you suggested the Teddy Bear Restaurant…..and it was our favorite meal of the trip.
+- Teddy Bear Restaurant: When I asked on Instagram stories for restaurant recommendations, a TON of you suggested the Teddy Bear Restaurant…..and it was our favorite meal of the trip.
 This local spot was established in 1944, and while it may have moved up the street slightly……that old fashioned charm is still present.
 From pie to classic American food, they have it ALL.
 Our preference?
 The all day breakfast.
 We've visited this classic diner style spot every time we've come to Big Bear Village, and it does NOT disappoint.
 There's something special about fancy breakfast for dinner.
 FYI: this is a cash only establishment (they do have an ATM in the lobby area).
 It can get busy on weekends or during snow season…..so plan accordingly for this popular place!

 - Amangela's: Looking for fancy coffee drinks?
 Amangela's is SMACK dab in the middle of Big Bear Village, and their drinks are DELISH.
 They even have a peppermint patty grown up drink, and trust me after a day of snow play or a day on the lake…..you'll want one!
 We've visited Amangela's twice now.
 Our first visit years ago we got coffee drinks, but this last trip, we went for lunch.
 HIGHLY recommend.
 They've got bagels, bagel sandwiches, regular sandwiches (with some amazing gluten free bread) and smoothies.
 Plenty of indoor and outdoor seating and some really good hot chocolate!

 Things to do in Big Bear:

 Alpine Zoo: The Big Bear Alpine Zoo is small, and perfect for young kids.
-It houses rescued mountain animals, and does a great job of talking about animal rescue and treatment of wild creatures.
+It houses rescued mountain wild animals, and does a great job of talking about animal rescue and treatment of wild creatures.
 We visited this safe haven for the first time during this last trip, and oh wow did I underestimate how cool this place was!